First Aid at Work

 UNIT 3 | LIFE-THREATENING EMERGENCIES

-If the primary survey has highlighted a life-threatening condition (respiratory, bleeding, stokes and cardiac emergencies), we outline what your response should be.
+If the primary survey has highlighted a life-threatening condition (respiratory, bleeding, strokes and cardiac emergencies), we outline what your response should be.
 This includes what to do in the very worst-case scenario of cardiac arrest.
 We clearly explain the Chain of Survival, how to preform CPR and the role of AEDs.

-This unit covers what steps should be taken during and following a secondary survey.
+This unit outlines what steps should be taken following a secondary survey.
 We cover a range of common workplace injuries, including: fractures, sprains, burns, poisoning, electrical injuries, seizures, allergic reactions and diabetes.
 We also look at unconsciousness and the recovery position.

-At the end of the First Aid at Work course there is a 15 question, multiple-choice quiz.
+At the end of the online First Aid course there is a 15 question, multiple-choice quiz.
 If learners demonstrate their understanding of course content by achieving a minimum score of 80%, we’ll email them their completion certificate.
 If learners score less than 80%, they can revisit any part of the course and retake the quiz until they are successful.
-A posted certificate is available for £6.
+A posted certificate is available separately.

 This course is specifically designed for;